 What we do know is that a walk beneath these trees very often results in exposure to a literal shower of compounds—many of which are known to have various anti-fungal, antibacterial, anti-viral and even anti-cancer qualities in humans.

-Whether we know it or not, the forest has its influence on us.
+Whether we know it or not, the forest has an influence on us.
 The trees are asking us to be present.
-Nature is trying to capture our attention, but most of the time we miss the subtle invitation.
+Nature is trying to capture our attention, but most of the time, we miss the subtle invitation.
 Even so, part of us does connect.
 We can leave a green space feeling better than before we got there and never know why.

 Believe it or not, many of the children that I work with have this knowingness.
 By using the forest setting, I am cultivating expansive awareness.
 Through this magic, you allow the blocks in your mind, body and spirit to be cleared.